Chrinkus/advent-of-code/2015/c/README.md

 ### Library Notes

 Just the dynamic string and my getline functions here.
 Not a lot of library use but at least I didn't have to implement them in the solution file!

+## Day 6 - Probably a Fire Hazard

+### Challenge Notes

+Operations on ranges of 2D data.
+The bounds of the grids are known at compile time so I just used the regular C-arrays.
+Part 1 only needs bits so I used `int8_t`s.
+Chars also worked but I felt that a numeric type was a better fit for the purpose.

+The hardest part was the read.
+Initially I was trying to just `scanf` from input but since the input lines all started with 't' a failing call would still consume the first letter.
+I could get by this by having the first pattern be "toggle.." and the second be "urn.." but that was kind of janky.
+In the end I grabbed the lines one at a time and `sscanf`d them with full patterns for clarity.

+### Now vs Then

+I was experimenting with approaches my first time through this problem.
+For part 1 I used a 2D C-array and for part 2 I tried a flattened 1D array with [row * i + col] indexing.
+I appreciate the desire to try them both.
+Good job, past me!

+Again I wrote a custom `readline` function and even expressed the desire to "lib it out" in the comments.

+Rather than doing a test and dispatching an appropriate function, I just parsed the line and passed all the data to another function to dispatch the different commands.
+It's kind of a mess of `enum`s and `switch` statements.

+### Library Notes

+Again, the only library usage was my `io_getline` function to simplify the reads.
+But that's the whole point, use a library to take care of the parts that aren't the immediate problem under consideration.

+Though it is a 2D challenge, I decided not to use fruity as the boundaries were known at compile time so a regular 2D C-array was sufficiently easy to work with.